 Best for Small Teams – Asana

-Let’s keep it short and sweet – Asana’s Premium $10.99 per user, per month plan is a more powerful project management tool than Basecamp’s $15 per user, per month plan – and it’s $4.01 per user, per month cheaper!
+Let’s keep it short and sweet – Asana’s Starter $10.99 per user, per month plan is a more powerful project management tool than Basecamp’s $15 per user, per month plan – and it’s $4.01 per user, per month cheaper!

-Asana’s Premium plan has exactly the sort of powerful task management and workflow creation tools that will genuinely help a small team get organized, monitor project progress closely, and ultimately save time.
+Asana’s Starter plan has exactly the sort of powerful task management and workflow creation tools that will genuinely help a small team get organized, monitor project progress closely, and ultimately save time.
 In fact, Asana’s 4.4/5 task management score is in part down to the various ways you can view your project (Gantt charts, a spreadsheet view, etc.), and 4.3/5 for workflow creation, a score bolstered by the provider’s extremely intuitive automation builder.

 By contrast, Basecamp scores poorly in both these areas.
 In fact, it got our lowest scores for both the above categories, achieving only a 0.5/5 for workflow creation – it doesn’t have an automation builder and no custom project templates.
 All in all, it’s an incredibly basic program compared to the likes of Asana, and small teams who want a software solution that genuinely makes a difference will find Asana is the better option.